MileHacker Logo

 Kaitenzushi Adventure

-A kaitenzushi (conveyor belt sushi) restaurant provides an interactive and budget-a good way to enjoy fresh sushi.
+A kaitenzushi (conveyor belt sushi) restaurant provides an interactive and budget-friendly way to enjoy fresh sushi.

 Pay by the plate color.